cmpattanayak/UnitTestingUsingNUnit/README.md

-# UnitTestSample
+# Unit Testing using NUnit example

-# A sample project created as UnitTestingExample with a Calculator class
-# This class contains some premitive methods
+A sample project created as UnitTestingExample with a Calculator class This class contains some premitive methods

-# A Unit test project as NUnitTest created to test the methods present in Calculator class
+A Unit test project as NUnitTest created to test the methods present in Calculator class.

-# Reflection used to test private methods present in Calculator class
+Reflection used to test private methods present in Calculator class.